 In an open-air cinema Becky tries to hold Miranda's hand.
 She jerks it away.
 Becky puts her arm around her and she gets up and changes seats.
 Becky follows, and from up high we watch as Miranda changes seats, Becky follows, Miranda changes seats, Becky follows.

 Becky arranges a dinner for four to introduce Katerina to Mihail.
 Katerina likes him.
 Triumph for Becky.
 She looks across the table at Miranda, but Miranda is gone.
 Becky chases her out into the night.

-Jacques Rivette’s short film Paris s'en va gives an idea of what I’m after, with the help of Athens, though Pas de deux has a plot.
-I’m not claiming to be Rivette, but we can do something fun and saleable—sort of a low-budget Grande Belleza.
+Jacques Rivette’s short film Paris s'en va gives an idea of what we're doing, with the help of Athens.
+I’m not claiming to be Rivette, but we will do something fun and saleable—sort of a low-budget Grande Belleza.